limaoyi1/Auto-PPT/Readme.en.md

 > 🧭 Get a professionally designed PPT in just 2-3 minutes.
 The generation time depends on the speed of the OpenAI interface, ensuring efficient and reliable operation.

-> 🔗 Try it now: Click [Trial Link](http://www.limaoyi.top:5000/) and let's explore the magic of Auto_PPT together!
+> 🔗 Try it now, let's explore the magic of Auto_PPT together!
 Please note that, to maintain limited server traffic, we do not currently provide random image services.

 ## 🧲 Project Advantages